-Ohio State Senators Hold Rail Safety Hearing as Pressure Builds for Federal Action - NewsBreak
+Ohio state senators hold rail safety hearing as pressure builds for federal action - NewsBreak

 In a press release, Norfolk Southern CEO Alan Shaw described it as a way to ensure first responders, “have the knowledge and tools to work safely and effectively to protect the health and safety of their fellow citizens.”

-At the prompting of Sen. Kristina Roegner, R-Hudson, the Ohio Department of Transportation deputy director said it was “several hours” before he knew what the train was carrying.
+At the prompting of Sen. Kristina Roegner, R-Hudson, Ohio Department of Transportation Deputy Director said it was “several hours” before he knew what the train was carrying.

 “The crews on the ground,” he went on, “it was probably six hours, as estimated, that we were actually informed at the district of what was on that train.”